It’s surprising to us that we often have to convince someone they really do need to start a mailing list for their ministry.

 Use your mailing list software codes to greet the reader by name and thank them for trusting you with their email.
 If your list is double opt in, tell them exactly what to do to confirm the email.

 If you promised a free gift, the Welcome Email is where you will deliver it.
 Give them a link to the resource you offered and tell them how to collect it.

 Do not be afraid to be personable in your emails.
-Your Mailing List is an extension of your Blog.
+Your Mailing List is an extension of your ministry.
 Let your readers get to know you.
 Share your likes, tell them about your pets, and give them a little peek into your life now and then.

 I feel most loyal to those who I feel I have gotten to know something about.
 Your readers will feel the same way.